FirebaseExtended/reactfire/docs/quickstart-concurrent-mode.md

-# Getting Started with ReactFire + React [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html)
+# Getting Started with ReactFire + React [concurrent rendering](https://reactjs.org/docs/concurrent-mode-intro.html)

-> ⚠️ This quickstart relies on ReactFire's concurrent mode features.
+> ⚠️ This quickstart relies on ReactFire's concurrent rendering features.
 We'd love PRs that add samples that work with stable builds of React!

 ⚛ + 🔥 = 🌯